Intro to Bollinger Bands

 The middle band represents an average, usually the 20-day simple moving average (20-day SMA), which, as its name implies, denotes the average priceof a stock within a 20-day period.
 Each data point on the 20-day SMA is calculated by averaging the closing prices of a stock in the last twenty days.
 What results is a squiggly line that commonly dissects candle sticks and slithers in accordance to overall trends.

 The upper and lower bands represent standard deviations.
 In a nutshell, a standard deviation is a number that describes how close the data points you are observing are to one another.
 A high standard deviation means there’s increased variance in your data, while a low standard deviation denotes the opposite.
-For all practical purposes, knowing the formula for standard
+For all practical purposes, knowing the formula for standard deviation is redundant given today’s technology, but I’ve included it for those curious minds and those who enjoy scary-looking things.

 The upper and lower bands are, in fact, reflections of one another.
 Both represent (typically, 2) standard deviations from the middle band, but one represents the positive deviation (the upper band, added to the moving average value) while the other represents the negative one (the lower band, subtracted from the moving average value).